Contract for difference (CFD) trading is about making gains from the upward or downward changes in the price of an underlying asset.

 Gain or loss in the contract = (Open price - Close price) * the number of underlying shares/other assets formalised in the contract * value of each contract – (overnight funding charges / guaranteed stop fees/commission).

-6. Steps To Invest In CFDs In Australia
+6. Steps To Buy And Invest In CFDs In Australia

-Here are the six simple CFD trading steps you will need to follow to start CFD trading:
+Here are six CFD trading steps you will need to follow to start CFD trading:

 Step 1: Learn How CFDs Work

-The first step to starting trading CFDs is to learn how they work.
+The firsr step before trading CFDs is to learn how they work.

 Understanding the concept of CFD trading, its terminologies, how it differs from other forms of trading, and its strategies can help you trade effectively.

-Consider taking a 45-minute beginner-level free CFD trading course by IG Academy to learn about CFD trading, its benefits and risks, why to trade in CFDs, and how to make the most of your trades.
+Consider taking a beginner-level CFD trading course to learn about CFD trading, its benefits and risks, why to trade in CFDs, and how to make the most of your trades.

 Step 2: Open And Fund An Account with A Broker

-Having decided on a CFD trading platform, create an account.
-Next, fund your account via credit card, debit card, BPAY, or PayPal to place the initial CFD trade.
+Once you decided on a CFD trading platform, fund your account via credit card, debit card, BPAY, or PayPal to place the initial CFD trade.

-Some platforms offer demo accounts to help newbies practise with AUD 20,000 virtual funds to build market confidence in a risk-free environment.
-For example, with eToro, you can practice first with virtual money before using real cash.
+Some platforms offer demo accounts to help newbies practise with virtual funds to build market confidence in a risk-free environment.

 Step 3: Learn To Use A Trading Platform